mavlink/qgc-user-guide/en/PlanView/StructureScan.md

 # Plan - Structure Scan

-A structure scan allows you to create a grid flight pattern which captures images over vertical surfaces.
-These are tpypically used for the visual inspection or creation of 3d models of structures.
+A *Structure Scan* allows you to create a grid flight pattern that captures images over vertical surfaces.
+These are typically used for the visual inspection or creation of 3d models of structures.

-Structure Scan is available to insert into a mission from the Pattern tool.
+Structure Scan is available to insert into a mission from the *Pattern* tool.

 ![](../../images/plan/StructureScan.jpg)

-In green you can see the polygon show which represent the structure.
+In the diagram green is used to show the polygon that represents the structure.
 In white you can see the flight path for the vehicle.
-You can also fly circular structure scans by change the polygon to a circle using the center tool.
+You can also fly circular structure scans by change the polygon to a circle using the *center tool*.

 ## Camera based scan

-The settings for the scan can be based off of the specifications of the camera on the vehicle.
+The settings for the scan can be based on the specifications of the camera on the vehicle.
 By using the option you can also specify the resolution of the images for the structure surface.
-You do this by selecting a camera from the list or selecting Custom Camera to provide you own camera specs.
+You do this by selecting a camera from the list or selecting **Custom Camera** to provide you own camera specs.

 For camera based scans the camera is always pointed directly at the right angles to the surface which it is capturing images for.